kitnil/awesome/README.md

 - [AnimeGANv2](https://github.com/TachibanaYoshino/AnimeGANv2) - [Open Source].
 The improved version of AnimeGAN.
 Landscape photos/videos to anime
 - [present](https://github.com/vinayak-mehta/present) - A terminal-based presentation tool with colors and effects.
 - [docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) - Proxy over your Docker socket to restrict which requests it accepts
+- [cocalc-docker](https://github.com/sagemathinc/cocalc-docker) - Docker setup for running CoCalc as downloadable software on your own computer
 - [mixer](https://github.com/ubisoft/mixer) - Add-on for real-time collaboration in Blender.
 - [tomatych](https://github.com/dmi3/tomatych) - Simple Hackable Pomodoro Timer with Slack and Habitica integrations
 - [AnkiHabitica](https://github.com/eshapard/AnkiHabitica) - Anki 2.0/2.1 add-on for use with HabitRPG.
 Automatically scores habits when you reach the end of your Anki timebox and when you review all cards in a deck.